triton-inference-server/tensorrtllm_backend/docs/lora.md

             --max_lora_rank 8
 ```

+Note that you still need to use `hf_lora_convert.py` to convert the lora weights and store in `/tmp/lora_prefetch`.
+But users don't need to send the `--lora-path` when you run the inference at the first time.

 ## Generate LoRA tensors

 Now generate LoRA tensors that will be passed in with each request to triton.